ansible/ansible-lint/README.rst

       -q                    quieter, although not silent output
-      -p                    parseable output in the format of pep8 --parseable-severity  parseable output including severity of rule -r RULESDIR           Specify custom rule directories.
+      -p                    parseable output in the format of pep8 --parseable-severity  parseable output including severity of rule --progressive         Return success if it detects a reduction in number of violations compared with previous git commit.
+This feature works only on git repository clones.
+      -r RULESDIR           Specify custom rule directories.
 Add -R to keep using embedded rules from /usr/local/lib/python3.8/site-packages/ansiblelint/rules
       -R                    Keep default rules when using -r